This is what a 100% renewable energy world looks like

 The most significant and accepted system transition required to tackle climate change and limit emissions is the swift passage from fossil fuels to renewable energy.
 But, until now, a path for action has never demonstrated how we can shift to 100% renewables and, indeed, the economic rationale for doing so.

 But last month, things fundamentally changed.
 We now have a clear picture of our alternative clean energy system.
-Energy Watch Group together with the LUT University in Finland has now shown that the world can run entirely on zero greenhouse gas energy, from power, heat to transport and desalination, before 2050.
+Energy Watch Group together with the LUT University in Finland has now shown that the world can run entirely on zero greenhouse gas energy, from power, heat, to transport and desalination, well before 2050 – as soon as 2030.

 This is a historic, visionary report indeed.
 This 100% renewable energy system, modelled hourly, globally for the very first time shows how this can be done, and, at a lower cost than our current global energy supply.
 We can shift to 100% renewable energy, in a more competitive way than staying on fossil fuels.